ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 Note that not all protocols support each interface.
 The table in {{interface-protocols-table}} summarizes which protocol exposes which of the interfaces.
+In the following sections, we provide abbreviations of the interface names to use in the summary table.

 ## Pre-Connection Interfaces